Leo Durocher: Los Angeles Dodgers (1961–1964)

-He made a brief comeback in 1976 in the Japanese Pacific League with the Taiheiyo Club Lions, but he retired due to illness (hepatitis) before the beginning of the season.
+Durocher made a brief comeback in 1976 in the Japanese Pacific League with the Taiheiyo Club Lions, but he retired due to illness (hepatitis) before the beginning of the season.
+Supposedly, the Lions made special jerseys based on American football jerseys to honor Durocher joining the team, but were retired halfway through the season due to their designs being ridiculed, and due to Durocher, as mentioned, not joining the team.

 Dark thought that Durocher's managerial style changed in the 1960s and 1970s.
 Instead of making moves regardless of how others felt about them, he began to make what Dark called "safe" decisions.
 Dark thought that openly negative comments by Cubs players during the 1969 season "really hurt Leo", and that by managing games more safely, he stopped using the style that had once been successful for him.

 Retirement

 Durocher finished his managerial career with a 2,008–1,709 record for a .540 winning percentage.
 He posted a winning record with each of the four teams he led, and was the first manager to win 500 games with three different clubs.

 Durocher, with Ed Linn, wrote a memoir titled Nice Guys Finish Last, a book that was recently re-published by the University of Chicago Press.

-Leo Durocher died in 1991 in Palm Springs, California, at the age of 86, and is buried in Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
-He was posthumously inducted into the Baseball Hall of Fame in 1994.
+Leo Durocher died in 1991 in Palm Springs, California, at the age of 86 and is buried in Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
+He was posthumously inducted into the Baseball Hall of Fame in 1994, wearing a Brooklyn Dodgers cap.
 His third wife Laraine Day accepted the honor of speaking on his behalf for the ceremony.

-Managerial record
+Managerial statistics

 Personal life

 Durocher was married four times.
 He was married to Ruby Hartley from 1930 to 1934.
 He was married to St. Louis socialite Grace Dozier from 1934 to 1943.
 In 1947 he married actress Laraine Day, and they divorced in 1960.
 His fourth wife was Lynne Walker Goldblatt, to whom he was married from 1969 to 1980.

 In 1943, Durocher was deemed ineligible for service in World War II due to a punctured eardrum.

 With Ruby Hartley, Durocher had a daughter named Barbara (born 1931).

 He adopted two children with Day, daughter Melinda Michele (1944–2012) and son Chris (born 1945).
 Willie Mays used to babysit Chris on Giants' roadtrips—the two would room together and go see movies as well.

-Durocher had real comedic talent, and portrayed himself on episodes of The Munsters, The Joey Bishop Show, Mister Ed, The Beverly Hillbillies, Screen Directors Playhouse, and other shows.
+Durocher had real comedic talent, and portrayed himself on episodes of The Munsters, The Joey Bishop Show, Mister Ed, The Beverly Hillbillies, Screen Directors Playhouse, What's My Line, and other shows.

 In the 2013 film 42 about Jackie Robinson, Durocher is played by Christopher Meloni.